 Prime rib is the star of many holiday dinner tables.
-Roasting a prime rib in your oven is surprisingly easy, but for a change of pace we suggest trying a smoked prime rib roast.
-Here’s a recipe and “how to” guide from barbecue master, Harry Soo.
+Roasting a prime rib in your oven is surprisingly easy, but for a change of pace, we suggest trying a smoked prime rib roast.
+Here are a recipe and “how-to” guide from barbecue master, Harry Soo.
 Why go to the extra effort to smoke your prime rib?
 According to Harry “You will get a nice smoky roast that will be a spectacular centerpiece for an unforgettable feast for your guests.”

 - 5 to 6 lb Double R Ranch Boneless Prime Rib or Snake River Farms American Kobe Prime Rib